California man confesses to 1993 killing in TV interview

 Hawkins was arrested Tuesday after his confession.
 Police arrested the Culver siblings on Wednesday in Red Bluff, officials said.

-Redding Police Captain Eric Wallace told the television station one of the Culvers also confessed but did not want to say which one.
+Wallace told the station one of the Culvers also confessed but did not want to say which one.

-The men were being held at the Shasta County Jail for lack of $1 million bail each and bail was denied for the woman.
-They were scheduled to be arraigned Friday afternoon and jail officials said they did not know if the suspects had lawyers.
+All three were being held in the Shasta County Jail; the men were held on $1 million bail each and Shanna Culver was being held without bail.
+The men were arraigned Friday and Shanna Culver, who was a juvenile at the time of the crime, was arraigned Thursday.

+Jail officials said they did not know if the suspects had lawyers.

 Before leaving the television station, Hawkins said he was no longer running from his past.